Consuelo Montagu, Duchess of Manchester: Marriage and issue

 Her fortune was soon lost to her husband's habits in less than ten years.
-Viscount Mandeville spent such a lot of cash on gambling and mistresses that his father the 7th Duke banished the couple to the family castle in Ireland until 1883.
+Viscount Mandeville spent so much cash on gambling and mistresses that his father the 7th Duke banished the couple to Tandragee Castle, the family seat in Ireland, until 1883.

-Death and legacy
+Later life and legacy

-The Duchess died of neuritis in Westminster on 20 November 1909.
+In 1904, the Duchess took on the lease of 5 Grosvenor Square, Mayfair.
+She died there of neuritis on 20 November 1909.
 At her bedside upon her death were her sisters, Lady Lister-Kaye and Emily Yznaga.
 Her estate, valued at $2,493,131 (an approximate value of $69 million in 2017 rates), was left to her various family members.
+Her son, the 9th Duke, inherited the Grosvenor Square house, retaining it until 1914 when it became a wartime hospital.

-On her death in 1909, the Duchess bequeathed a ruby and diamond bracelet to her friend Queen Alexandra.
+On her death in 1909, the Duchess bequeathed a ruby and diamond bracelet to her friend Queen Alexandra of Denmark.
 The Manchester Tiara, created for the Duchess by Cartier in 1903, is now in the collection of the Victoria and Albert Museum, London.
 In 2007 the Manchester Tiara was accepted by the British government in lieu of inheritance tax following the death of the 12th Duke.
 Her diamond and emerald necklace, originally bequeathed to her grandson Viscount Mandeville, was auctioned by Sotheby's in 2015.

+During the 2014-2015 exhibition at London's National Portrait Gallery, she was featured among the high-profile American heiresses to marry into British aristocracy.
+Also included in the exhibition were Margaret Leiter (married to the 19th Earl of Suffolk), Jennie Jerome (married to Lord Randolph Churchill), Mary Leiter (married to the 1st Marquess Curzon of Kedleston), May Cuyler (married to Sir Philip Grey Egerton, 12th Bt), Consuelo Vanderbilt (married to the 9th Duke of Marlborough and to Jacques Balsan), Laura Charteris (married to the 10th Duke of Marlborough) and Cornelia Martin (married to the 4th Earl of Craven).